Lycos

 Lycos, Inc. (stylized as LYCOS), a subsidiary of Brightcom Group, offers a search engine, web portal, chat service, domain name registration service, and email client.
-The company also owns Tripod and Angelfire.
 It was established in 1994 as a university spin-off from Carnegie Mellon University.

+Defunct external sites previously operated by Lycos included Angelfire, Chickmail, Chickpages, Estromail, Estropages, Gamesville, GetRelevant.com, Gurlmail, Gurlpages, Hotbot, InsiderInfo, Matchmaker.com, Quote.com and RagingBull.com, Tripod, Weather Zombie, Webon, Webmonkey, WhoWhere.com, and Wired.com.

-The name "Lycos" is short for "Lycosidae", which is the Latin name of wolf spiders.
+The name "Lycos" is short for "Lycosidae", which is Latin for "wolf spider".

 History

 Lycos began in May 1994 as a research project by Michael Loren Mauldin of Carnegie Mellon University.
 Lycos was funded with approximately US$2 million in venture capital funding from CMGI.

 Bob Davis became the CEO and first employee of the new company in 1995.
 He concentrated on building the company into an advertising-supported web portal, led by Bill Townsend.

 In April 1996, the company completed the fastest initial public offering from inception to offering in NASDAQ history, ending its first day of trading with a market value of $300 million.
 It also became the first search engine to become a public company, before rivals Yahoo! and Excite.

 In May 1997, the company formed Lycos Europe, a joint venture with Bertelsmann.
 Lycos began offering e-mail services in October 1997.
 That year, it became one of the first profitable Internet businesses.

+Acquisitions (1998-1999)

 In February 1998, Lycos acquired Tripod.com for $58 million.
 In March 1998, Lycos paid $4 million for a 9% stake in GlobeComm, which powered its free email service.
 In August 1998, Lycos acquired WhoWhere for $133 million in stock.
 In October 1998, the company acquired the digital assets of Wired for $83 million in stock after the print version of the magazine was sold to Advance Magazine Publishers.
 The deal also included Hotbot and WebMonkey, which was shut in 2004 but relaunched in 2008.

-In a brief surge in April 1999, the website was visited by 52% of all internet users, which was more than the reach of Yahoo.

-In 1999, the company abandoned its internal search technology and outsourced search technology to AlltheWeb.

-In April 1999, Lycos launched an internet radio service.

 In September 1999, the company acquired Quote.com for $78 million in stock.
 In November 1999, Lycos acquired Gamesville for $207 million in stock.

+Height of popularity (1999)

+In a brief surge in April 1999, the website was visited by 52% of all internet users, which was more than the reach of Yahoo.
+Lycos launched an internet radio service that month.

+The company abandoned its internal search technology and outsourced search technology to AlltheWeb that year.

-In December 1999, the company formed Lycos Asia, a $50 million joint venture with Singtel.
+The company formed Lycos Asia, a $50 million joint venture with Singtel, in December 1999.
 In June 2000, Lycos acquired Matchmaker.com for $44 million in cash. it was sold in February 2006.

-In July 2000, Lycos began using Microsoft Windows 2000 software and Intel processors to power its platform.
+In July 2000, Lycos began using Windows 2000 software and Intel processors to power its platform.